LAST UPDATED: 7 December 2020

 Chickens raised for their meat are just ... unhealthy.
-The unnaturally fast growth of their bodies coupled with crowded conditions mean they suffer a myriad of problems, including lameness, respiratory issues, heart problems, acidic burns on their bodies and feet, infections, and of course death.
-It’s not uncommon to see dead and dying birds in chicken farms.
+The unnaturally fast growth of their bodies coupled with crowded conditions mean they suffer myriad problems, including lameness, respiratory issues, heart problems, disease, chemical burns on their bodies and feet, infections, and of course death.
+It's not uncommon to see dead and dying birds inside a chicken farm.

 In Australia, antibiotics may be given to chickens as a ‘preventative measure’, as is common practice globally when high numbers of animals are kept in close confinement.